MooersLab/latextips/README.md

 ## Start with a simple manuscript format

-Initially, avoid using the complex template documents for journal articles on the Overleaf website or the publisher's website.
+Initially, avoid using the complex template documents for journal articles on the Overleaf or the publisher's websites.
 You can submit a plain [double-spaced manuscript document](https://github.com/MooersLab/manuscriptInLaTeX) on the first submission for any journal.
-Save time on complex configurations for the first submission.
+You can save time on complex configurations for the first submission.
 You may have to send the manuscript to a different journal that requires a different template.
 It took me way too long to figure out this time-saving approach.

 ## Write one sentence per line

-This style of writing eases version control with git (Version control with git is impossible with Word documents).
+This writing style eases version control with git (Version control with git is impossible with Word documents).
 This format of writing also eases the shuffling of sentences during rewriting.
-Each of these two reasons alone is sufficient to use this unconventional format of writing.
+Each of these two reasons alone is sufficient to use this unconventional writing format.
 You quickly adapt to reading text in this format.
 This format might be easier to comprehend because each complete thought is on a separate line.